 - to adjust the webpage font size so the missing buttons may magically appear.

 Click the Contribute link on the main page of your MDTF-diagnostics fork and click the Open Pull Request button

-2. Verify that your fork is set as the base repository, and develop is set as the base branch, that NOAA-GFDL is set as the head repository, and develop is set as the head branch
+2. Verify that your fork is set as the base repository, and main is set as the base branch, that NOAA-GFDL is set as the head repository, and main is set as the head branch

 3. Click the Create Pull Request button, add a brief description to the PR header, and go through the checklist to ensure that your code meets that baseline requirements for review